CarlosLeyvaAyala/DM-Lib-Typescript/Hotkeys.md

 "error3": "Ctrl"
 ```

-If for some reason you REAAAAALLY want to use one of those keys by themselves (what for?
+If for some reason you REAAAAALLY want to use one of those keys by itself (what for?
 You have another 800 options), you must define your hotkey as a number.

 ```json
 // When defining a hotkey like this, SIDE DOES ACTUALLY MATTER